Typescript let, var, Const keyword with examples | Javascript | ES6

 typescript Var keyword

-1. Variable declared with this keyword scope is either locally if declared in a function or globally if declared outside
+• Variables declared with var have functional scope, either locally within a function or globally if declared outside.

 typescript Var example and usage